 If you make this simple and tasty watermelon salad please come back and leave me a comment below with your feedback.
 Definitely take a photo of the dish and be sure to tag #foodfidelity so that I can see them.

 You can also keep up with my food exploits as well as original recipes!
 You can find me on Instagram, Facebook, Twitter, and Pinterest.
-If you like any of the music you find on the site, visit me at Spotify or iTunes to find curated monthly playlists.
+If you like any of the music you find on the site, visit me at Spotify to find curated monthly playlists.

 - 1 small watermelon cut into wedges about an inch thick

-- 1/4 cup mustard greens chopped
+- ¼ cup mustard greens chopped

 - 1 bunch fresh cilantro

-- 2 tbsp extra virgin olive oil
+- 2 tablespoon extra virgin olive oil

 - 1 whole lime juiced

-- 1 tbsp rice wine vinegar
+- 1 tablespoon rice wine vinegar

-- 1 tsp sea salt
+- 1 teaspoon sea salt

-- 1 tsp course ground black pepper
+- 1 teaspoon course ground black pepper

 - Mix greens, cilantro, olive oil, vinegar and lime juice in a mixing bowl.